wutianlong/fangwangyi/README.md

 fangwangyi
 ==========

 app can browse all kinds of news,sports,cards,topics and so on.
-It can also share to social platforms.
+It can also share to social platforms.for example:weixin,weibo,weixin circle